karolinecruztorres/karolinecruztorres/README.md

 ### Hi there, my name is Karoline Cruz 👋

 🔭 Studying Information Systems at Ampli University.<br>
-👯‍♀️ I'm looking for an internship.<br>
+👯‍♀️ I'm looking for an internship or junior position.<br>
-💻 Studying Google Data Analytics and Google UX Design at Coursera.<br>
 🌱 I'm an autodidact, learning HTML, CSS, JavaScript and React.<br>
 ⚡️ Music, travelling, movies and science.